fraxiinus/ReplayBook/docs/getting_started/playing-expired-replays.md

 Add the folder where you are keeping your backups, then press the **Scan Folders for Executables** button.

+!!! note
-> Network folders can also be added as an Executable Source Folder, however registering too many executables over the network can impact performance.
+    Network folders can also be added as an Executable Source Folder, however registering too many executables over the network can impact performance.

 ![Register Executables](../images/old_replays_1.png)